nuxt/content/docs/content/studio/index.md

   :::

 #title{unwrap="p"}
-Studio, content edition :br for everyone.
+Meet Studio, content edition :br for everyone.

 #description
-**Studio** brings visual editing to your Nuxt Content projects, developers control the setup while teams edit visually.
-With smart editors that adapt to markdown, YAML, or JSON, anyone can contribute to the website – no technical expertise needed. \*\_Built for developers, made for everyone.\_\*
+**Nuxt Studio** brings visual editing to your Nuxt Content projects.
+Anyone can contribute to the website thanks to our versatile editor that adapt to markdown, YAML, or JSON – no technical expertise needed. *Built for developers, made for everyone.*

 #links{unwrap="p"}
   :::u-button